 10 (2) The right to equal treatment without discrimination because of sex includes the right to equal treatment without discrimination because a woman is or may become pregnant.

-Consistent with the Code and the Commission’s Policy, recent decisions of the HRTO and other tribunals have confirmed that discrimination based on pregnancy includes discrimination because a woman:
+Consistent with the Human Rights Code and the Commission’s Policy, recent decisions of the HRTO and other tribunals have confirmed that discrimination based on pregnancy includes discrimination because a woman:

-- will be taking a maternity leave: “Maternity leaves flow so directly from pregnancy and giving birth that treating a woman differently because she plans to take a maternity leave amounts to discrimination because of sex.”
+- Is taking maternity leave, or will be, whereas maternity leave flows from pregnancy and giving birth and thus treating a woman differently because of a maternity leave is a form of discrimination based of sex;

-- has an abortion or experiences complications related to an abortion
+- Is having an abortion or is experiencing complications related to an abortion;

-- has a miscarriage (or stillbirth) or experiences complications related to miscarriage (or stillbirth)
+- Is suffering from a miscarriage (or stillbirth) or is experiencing complications related to a miscarriage (or stillbirth);

-- is seen as “too big,” “fat” or is unable to wear a form fitting uniform
+- Is seen as “too big” or “fat” and unable to wear a form fitting uniform; and

 The applicant admitted that she missed some work at the beginning of her pregnancy but that she at all times complied with company policy in that regard, i.e., that she notified the company of her inability to attend work at least two hours before her shift was to begin.
 She also stated that she did sometimes take naps during her breaks at work.

 The applicant also admitted she missed work due to attendance at appointments with her doctor.
 However, she asserted that she also complied with the employer’s policy in that regard i.e., giving at least one week’s notice of the absence.